nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 >> expiring
 These are the food expiring in the next week:
 1. Food name: chicken wings, category: READY_TO_EAT, expiry: 17-04-2021, stored in: UPPER_SHELF, quantity: 500

+These are the food that has already expired, please consider removing them:
+1. Food name: lettuce, category: VEGETABLE, expiry: 08-04-2021, stored in: LOWER_SHELF, quantity: 3
 ```

 ### List categories with food running low: `runninglow`

 Displays a list of food categories which total quantity is below a specified minimum limit.
 This command also displays the existing quantities along with its limits for each category.
 Note that these limits can be modified with the [`setlimit`](#modify-the-minimum-quantity-limits-setlimit) command.

+:information: If the user tries to run the `runninglow` command with all the food categories limit set to 0,
+`FridgeFriend` would prompt the user to set at least one of the food category to be more than 0.

 Format: `runninglow`